justinliu23/justinliu23/README.md

 My name is Justin Liu.
 Thanks for stopping by to check out my projects 😄

-### AI Engineer and Researcher
+### AI Engineer
-Specializing in data science and AI research over the last five years, I’ve come to appreciate the surprisingly synergistic relationship between academic and production environments.
-My research knowledge has enabled me to have a deep understanding of machine learning methods and build end-to-end solutions in computer vision, NLP, and agent-based applications.
+Initially specializing in ML research at Stanford and Berkeley, I’ve come to appreciate the surprisingly synergistic relationship between academic and production environments over the last five years.
+My research knowledge has enabled me to have a deep understanding of state-of-the-art machine learning techniques and deploy them in large-scale computer vision, LLM, and agentic products.

 ### About me
   - 📚 Harvard junior pursuing a concurrent BA/MS in Computer Science with a minor in Statistics
   - 🌱 Builder + investor backgrounds in B2B SaaS/AI Infra
-  - 👨‍💻 Currently contributing to [Ray](https://github.com/ray-project/ray) on distributed model serving systems
+  - 👨‍💻 Currently working on distributed model serving systems for [Ray](https://github.com/ray-project/ray)
   - 🎨 [I like to draw :)](https://drive.google.com/drive/folders/1do3AtKXgfbHc8bk6n5xVtp7VWuLSIiPI?usp=sharing)

 ### Connect <img src='https://raw.githubusercontent.com/ShahriarShafin/ShahriarShafin/main/Assets/handshake.gif' width="65px">